If you have a Windows 10 laptop that is having WiFi issues, there are some common problems that can solve the issue.

 Since the WiFi is not working, an Ethernet cable would likely need to be used or a USB WiFi adapter.

 To update the Driver go to Device Manager and right-click on the Wireless Card.

 Select update Driver for Windows to search for the best version.

 A popup will come up select Search Automatically for Updated Driver Software.

 Windows will search the internet for updated Drivers and automatically install them.

-There is a built-in set of instructions called TCP/IP that can sometimes become corrupted and need reset.
+There is a built-in set of instructions called TCP/IP that can sometimes become corrupted and need a reset.

-If your Internet connection is really slow or you cannot connect to the Internet and you have tried all other methods to resolve the problem, TCP/IP might be causing it.
+If your internet connection is really slow or you cannot connect to the Internet and you have tried all other methods to resolve the problem, TCP/IP might be causing it.

 Resetting Windows Winsock can also clear problems.